saucelabs/saucectl-cypress-example/v1/examples/cucumber/README.md

 allows them to automatically be attached to the job that executed the tests.
 The JSON report can be viewed directly from the job link.

 However, the HTML report is not displayed on the web UI.
-Itcan be downloaded by configuring the `artifacts` setting in [.sauce/config.yml](.sauce/config.yml).
+It can be downloaded by configuring the `artifacts` setting in [.sauce/config.yml](.sauce/config.yml).

 ```